parallel-markets/handbook/security/index.md

 1. When in doubt, reach out to [security@parallelmarkets.com](mailto:security@parallelmarkets.com).

 ## Hardware :desktop_computer:
-All company hardware should have the company's device profile installed to enable remote lock/wipe in case your laptop is stolen.
+All Company hardware should have the Company's device profile installed to enable remote lock/wipe in case your laptop is stolen.
 Your device should also:

 1. Have full hard drive encryption enabled (for OSX, [use FileVault](https://support.apple.com/en-us/HT204837)).
 1. Make sure you have your screensaver set to lock your computer after a short period of activity (and require a password)